Weavers' Triangle: 2000s

-By now the world financial crisis was felt.
-Over the summer, three of Hurstwood's property arms collapsed into administration.
+Due to the 2008 financial crisis, over the summer, three of Hurstwood's property arms collapsed into administration.
 In October it was announced that due to the financial climate the project was to be suspended for at least 2 years.

 In November, a large part of Woodfield Mill (next to Victoria Mill) was demolished after a fire that destroyed the three-storey warehouse.
-In January 2009, former Chairman of English Heritage, Sir Neil Cossons was appointed to chair the steering group responsible for reinvigorating the site.
+In January 2009, former chairman of English Heritage, Sir Neil Cossons was appointed to chair the steering group responsible for reinvigorating the site.
 At the start of April a £4.9m NWDA grant enabled Burnley Council to purchase Hurstwood's sites and the neighbouring premises of Dexter paints.
 Later that month, £65,000 was requested to save the former Neptune Pub.
 The 200-year-old, three-storey building is believed to be the oldest remaining structure in the area.
 Despite failing to secure planning permission the previous year, Valegate opted to proceed with the demolition of George Street Mill and submitted updated plans in May, which were again rejected.
 In June, St. Modwen decided to demolish Finsley Gate and Healey Royd mills.
 In September, repair work, funded by Burnley Council and NWDA, began on Victoria Mill and the Neptune Building.